valencik/mastersAPSC/documents/thesis/thesis.md

 ![A single component of the 1940 author graph.](images/small-graph-1940.pdf){#fig:small-graph-1940}

 Figure @fig:small-graph-1940  is a single component of the complete 1940 author graph (shown in Appendix Figure @fig:complete-graph-1940).
-It has 7 nodes, each is a different author, and 12 edges which represent a coauthorship between the two nodes.
+It has 7 nodes, each of which is a different author, and 12 edges, which represent a coauthorship between the two nodes.
 `M.Ikawa` has published with everyone in the graph.
-We can use this knowledge in a database query to get the papers that make up this graph (see \ref{blk:graph1940s}).
+We can use this knowledge in a database query to get the papers that make up this graph (see Snippet \ref{blk:graph1940s}).

 ``` {#blk:graph1940s .python caption="Python code to get the NSR entries in Figure @fig:small-graph-1940." fontsize=\small baselinestretch=1}
 import pymongo